-Useful links for financial support:
+Useful links for financial support for postgraduate students:

 ESOL candidates must have an average 6.5 in IELTs test, minimum 6.0 in reading and writing to enrol on this programme.

-Students can access the Rambert School Language Tutors on a one to one basis for additional language support.
+Students can access the Rambert School Language Tutors on a one-to-one basis for additional language support.

 Benefit from the well-established relationships Rambert School have to offer with leading companies and industry practitioners across dance and academic circles.
 The programme offers:

 The programme will be taught in the form of a Masters in Research using practice-led enquiry as a central research methodology.
 The programme aims to offer a bespoke experience for each learner, offering flexibility to fit with the students’ personal and professional interests/practice.